yashrajrr/quizbot_telegram/README.md

 # Quiz Telegram Bot

 This is a simple Telegram quiz bot built using Python and the `python-telegram-bot` library.
-It allows users to take a quiz with multiple-choice questions and tracks their points.
+It allows users to take a quiz with multiple-choice questions and tracks their points.You can access the bot using the url https://t.me/quizz_do_bot (make sure to run the code before using the bot).

 ## Features
 - Start the quiz with the `/start` command.